 5 What are suitable methods and formats for describing the detailed roughness of the surface of the Earth including topographic features and man-made structures?

 6 How can terrain data bases, together with other detailed information on terrain features, vegetation and buildings be applied in the prediction of attenuation, time delay, scatter and diffraction?

+7 Can more accurate evaluation of losses be made by taking the three-dimensional shape of terrain and building obstacles into account?

-7 How can quantitative relationships and statistically-based prediction methods be developed which treat reflection, diffraction and scatter from terrain features and buildings, as well as the influence of vegetation?
+8 How can quantitative relationships and statistically-based prediction methods be developed which treat reflection, diffraction and scatter from terrain features and buildings, as well as the influence of vegetation?